Saks408/calculator/README.md

-this is practice file of prashant sir coding problem
+this is the file of calculator , which is a mini project